liboyang0112/TRExFitter/README.rst

 Note that each object should have unique <ObjectName>.

+At the beginning of TRExFitter execution, the config file used will be checked against a reference file.
+The reference files for single and multi-fits are ``jobSchema.config`` and ``multiFitSchema.config``, respectively.
+These files specify which options are allowed per block, and how the arguments should look like.

-- Then, for each object type, here is the list of available properties to be specified:
+For each object type (also called "block"), here is the list of available properties:

   * Job:
      * Label            : the label which will be shown on plots